 The Capital One® Quicksilver® Cash Rewards Credit Card earns 1.5% back on all purchases.
 Although it earns slightly less back than the Double Cash, there is no redemption minimum or foreign transaction fee.
 Plus there isn’t an annual fee.

-The Chase Freedom® earns 5% back on the first $1,500 in quarterly bonus categories.
-All non-bonus purchases earn 1% back.
+The Chase Freedom Flex℠ earns 5% back on the first $1,500 in quarterly bonus categories (once activated).
+Cardholders also earn:

 Although the bonus categories change each quarter, some of the categories include: